cap-js/docs/node.js/fiori.md

 cds.drafts.cancellationTimeout=1h
 ```

-### Bypassing Draft Restrictions
+### Bypassing the SAP Fiori Draft Flow

-Creating or modifying active instances directly is possible without creating a draft first.
-Add this to your cds
+Creating or modifying active instances directly is possible without creating drafts.
+This comes in handy when technical services without a UI interact with each other.

-configuration to enable this feature and bypass draft restrictions:
+To enable this feature, set this feature flag in your configuration:

 ```json
 {